 Right now, we have 160 projects underway in Auckland, and a further 190 in the pipeline.
-These works include the delivery of regional infrastructure, such as the third water storage reservoir at Redoubt Road in Manukau, and local infrastructure, such as the Mairangi Bay pump station replacement.
+These works include the delivery of regional infrastructure, such as the third water storage reservoir at Redoubt Road in Manukau, and local infrastructure.

 Typically, our projects cater for population growth, improve the health of the environment, or make our infrastructure more resilient.
 Some work achieves more than one outcome.
 For example, the Central Interceptor wastewater tunnel will improve the health of the waterways and beaches in central Auckland by significantly reducing sewage overflows when it rains.
 It will also duplicate a critical piece of infrastructure - a section of the Western Interceptor that runs under the Manukau Harbour - meaning that we will be able to take it out of service for maintenance or if there is an issue.